aosingh/json-flattener/README.md

 - In the current implementation, if the JSON object has an array, the array will be skipped.

 - The name `jflat` is inspired from command-line JSON processor `jq`.

+## TODO

+- Determine the maximum level of nesting supported.